Package 'varhandle'

 Value

 The output will be a sorted data.frame with 4 columns.
-The "name" column contains the name of each variable, column "class" contains the class of each variable, columns "size" show the amount of memory the variable is occupying (it can be configured to be in bytes or human readable format. for this use the human.readable parameter.) and "detail" column includes variable-specific information (for matrices and data.frames the dimention and for vectors their list will be reported.)
+The "name" column contains the name of each variable, column "class" contains the class of each variable, columns "size" show the amount of memory the variable is occupying (it can be configured to be in bytes or human readable format. for this use the human.readable parameter.) and "detail" column includes variable-specific information (for matrices and data.frames the dimension and for vectors their list will be reported.)

 Author(s)